Now more than ever, you may want a sense of calm and rootedness.

-While the materials in this guide focus on science and nature, the sketching exercises and basic principles are equally useful if you want to sketch your garden, coffee cup, or next trip.
-Download the advance copy of the guide and give it a try ($11.95/download).
+While the materials in this pocket guide focus on science and nature, the sketching exercises and basic principles are equally useful if you want to sketch your garden, coffee cup, or next trip (when we can travel again!).

-And, keep reading to learn a bit more about how science and art have teamed up throughout the ages.
+Now, keep reading to learn a bit more about how science and art have teamed up throughout the ages!

 The history of art and science are closely intertwined.